 17.9.
-When speaking publicly and to representatives of the media about FightMNDfunded research, grantees and researchers should ensure they make it clear to the media and others that they should be presented as a "FightMNDfunded scientist".
-Researchers should consult with FightMND's Cure Research and Programs Director, Dr Bec Sheean, at bec.sheean@fightmnd. org.au and Marketing and Communications Director Anthea Hargreaves at anthea@fightmnd. org.au, before speaking to the media.
+When speaking publicly and to representatives of the media about FightMND-funded research, grantees and researchers should ensure they make it clear to the media and others that they should be presented as a "FightMND-funded scientist".
+Researchers should consult with FightMND's Cure Research and Programs Director, Dr Bec Sheean, at bec.sheean@fightmnd.org.au and Marketing and Communications team marketing@fightmnd.org.au, before speaking to the media.